andrewrlee/fb-gallery-download/README.md

 To download a gallery you first need to find it's id.
 You can list all galleries and their id's by running the project: `lein run`:

-This will execute the following code.
+This will execute the following code:

 ```clojure
 (traverse get-album-info albums-base-url #(println %))